yang-zhang/yang-zhang.github.io/stat_python_r.md

 #### AB test
 - A: 243 from USA; 98 from UK; 65 from DE;
 - B: 235 from USA; 97 from UK; 59 from DE;

-Is the test done properly in terms of testing in similar environments?
+is the test done properly in terms of testing in similar environments?

 #### ABC test
 - A: 243 from USA; 98 from UK; 65 from DE;
 - B: 235 from USA; 97 from UK; 59 from DE;
 - C: 229 from USA; 90 from UK; 67 from DE;

-Is the test done properly in terms of testing in similar environments?
+is the test done properly in terms of testing in similar environments?

 ## Tests of mean